dummy-image

 • Doesn’t put the couple in a bad light

-• Doesn’t focus entirely on you
+• It doesn’t focus entirely on you

 Share Their Love Story From Your Point of View

-Every person that gives a speech will have different perspectives on the couple’s love story.
+Every person who gives a speech will have different perspectives on the couple’s love story.
 Except you are joined to them by the hip, you won’t have the whole picture without a proper perspective.

 Which Qualities Do You Love in Their Partner?